StopModReposts/Illegal-Mod-Sites/howto.md

 ## Redistribution
 If redistribution is 1, the site doesn't redistribute the mod (e.g. Links directly to the original download).
-If redistribution is 3, the site doesn't actually redistribute the mod (e.g. skydaz/installers).<!--- Help me describe
+If redistribution is 3, the site doesn't actually redistribute the mod (e.g. skydaz/installers).
--->
 If redistribution is 5, the site is redistributing the mod.
 Bypassing AdFly links count as redistribution.